1 dead, 1 in custody after shooting that critically wounded ATF agent

 GARY, Ind.
 (WLS) --An agent with the Bureau of Alcohol, Tobacco, Firearms and Explosives' Chicago Field Division was shot during an undercover operation in Gary on Thursday, the agency said.

+ATF officials said their agents were conducting a sting operation along a stretch of Kentucky Street when they "were ambushed."
+A shootout ensued.

-Federal authorities said at a news conference Thursday afternoon that the agents "were ambushed."
-One agent was shot multiple times and transported to Methodist Hospitals Northlake Campus for treatment.
+One agent was shot in the chest and the arm and transported to Broadway Methodist Hospital for treatment.

-An official told ABC7 Eyewitness News the agent is in critical but stable condition.
-He was shot in the chest and the arm.
+An official told ABC7 Eyewitness News he was listed in critical condition.
+The ATF tweeted Friday morning that the agent's condition had stabilized.

 Thoughts and prayers for the @ATFHQ Chicago Field Office agent who was shot and critically wounded in Gary, Indiana.
 ATF Agents are working with us every hour of every day to reduce gun violence in Chicago and it's beyond a partnership, it's one team, one fight. pic.twitter.com/MYVrxM3PsB— Chicago Police (@Chicago_Police) June 7, 2018